TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 :::

-It turns out that the eigenvalue and in particular their magnitudes determine what such a flow map will look like.
+It turns out that the eigenvalues and in particular their magnitudes determine what such a flow map will look like.
 The following definition describes all possible cases.

 :::{prf:definition}